learn-co-curriculum/phase-1-filtering-arrays/README.md

 at the finish line, but there's one final abstraction we can make: right now, our `filter()` function can only make comparisons using `likesElephants()`.
 If we want to use a different comparison function, we'd have to rewrite `filter()`.
-However, there is... another way.
+However, there is another way: we can use a callback function!

 <picture>
   <source srcset="https://curriculum-content.s3.amazonaws.com/web-development/js/looping-and-iteration/filter-readme/maybe_theres_another_way.webp" type="image/webp">